maistra/maistra-test-tool/README.md

 ## Testing Prerequisite

-1. An OpenShift `oc` client has been installed.
-A user can access an OpenShift cluster from command line by running a login command. `oc login -u [user] -p [token] --server=[OCP API server]`
+1. An `oc` client can be downloaded from [mirror openshift-v4 clients](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/).
+Extract the `openshift-client-...tar.gz` file and move both `oc` and `kubectl` binaries into a local PATH directory.

-2. RedHat Service Mesh Operators and Control Plane (SMCP) have been installed on the OpenShift cluster.
+2. Access an OpenShift cluster from command line before running tests.
+Run a login command. `oc login -u [user] -p [token] --server=[OCP API server]`

-3. OpenSSL tool has been installed from the client command line.
+3. RedHat Service Mesh Operator has been installed on the OpenShift cluster.

 ## Testing
 - A main test is in the `tests` directory.
 All test cases are in the `test_cases.go` and are mapped to the implementations in the `pkg` directory.